Analyze SERP Backlink Profiles in Bulk for SEO Using Python

 Conclusion

-So now you have a framework for analyzing your SERP competition’s backlink profiles at the query level.
-Remember to try and make my code even more efficient and extend it in ways I never thought of!
-I can think of a few ways we can extend this script:
+Now you have a framework for analyzing your SERP competitors’ backlink profiles at the query level.
+Try making the code more efficient and extend it in ways I didn’t consider.
+I can think of a few ways to extend this script:

-- Output top n-grams for anchor text by frequency rather than just top 1.
+- Output top n-grams for anchor text by frequency rather than just the top 1.

-- Output Avg referring domain rank for each URL
+- Output average referring-domain rank for each URL.

 If you’re into SERP analysis, see my other tutorial on calculating readability scores.